marijnfs/zig-llm/README.md

 - n_kv_heads is not supported right now, we expect query heads to be same size as key/value heads.
 - sampling is still MAP sampling, temp sampling needs to be implemented.
 - there is still leaking memory in variuos parts.
+- the model.bin file is very shaky, a better model binarization is on the roadmap

 Build
 =====